 The first agriculture we undertook at La Petraia was the planting of a vegetable garden.
 Of course we had our own vision of what it would be, not exactly the same one as our Tuscan friends and helpers.
 There was much discussion, negotiation and gnashing of teeth, for with a garden, as with all property in Italy, owning it doesn’t make it yours.
 Tuscans share a sense of possession of not just their own land but of their countryside, for they have hunted on it, foraged on it and cultivated it for centuries.
 It is theirs.

 In the end, by incorporating the best of all views, the first vegetable garden was finished and soon joined by a second, a third and a fourth.
 These magnificent plots afford us the ability, year-round, to go to the garden to see what dinner will be.
-In the absence of guests, our meals are largely vegetarian.
-We save our game, pork, poultry and rabbit to share with visitors.
-We were vegetarians in previous lives and appreciate a respite from a meal where an animal has been sacrificed.
-Instead, we slaughter a plant or two.

 As Canadians, we’re accustomed to a limited growing season, so the ability to grow food in the dead of winter is a miracle.
 In mid-November we pull up the last of the tomatoes, eggplants and peppers, but the winter garden is just getting started.
 There are leeks, onions, lettuces, cabbages, broccoli, beets, kohlrabi, turnips, fennel, celery, parsnips, carrots, cardoons and brussels sprouts to keep us going until early spring, when fava beans, potatoes, peas and asparagus begin to appear.